vsay01/Android-Studio-MVP-Template-Google-Architecture/README.md

 # Android-Studio-MVP-Template-Google-Architecture

+Starting with Android Studio 4.1, Google ended its support for custom FreeMarker templates. :( Now you can’t just write your FTL files and put them in a template folder of Android Studio

+> **For Android Studio 4.1**: You can install this plugin write plugin as follow: https://github.com/vsay01/Android-Studio-MVP-Template-Google-Architecture-Plugin.
+Generate jar file and install plugin locally.

 ## Updated
 I added support for Kotlin, so there are two templates:
 - MVP Template Google Architect (Java)